crs1903/log-Dual/README.md

 # log-Dual

-Here the generator of the field GF(256) is chosen as 0x05.
+Here the primitive element of the field GF(256) is chosen as 0x05.

 type <b>"make"</b> to create the executable files.